Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query2.jpg)

-Here, the Covid cases and total deaths along with case fatality rate (the percentage of people who died from the virus) were shown for each country.
-Yemen has the highest case fatality rate, followed by Sudan, and Syria repectively.
+Here, the Covid cases and total deaths along with the case fatality rate (the percentage of people who died from the virus) were shown for each country.
+Yemen has the highest case fatality rate, followed by Sudan, and Syria respectively.
 ***

 ### _To determine the percentage of people who contracted Covid-19 across different countries_